calvinnleeee/COMP4959_Project/README.md

   To run test files:
   - Run `mix test`
+  - If you get 0 failtures, tests are successefully done
+  - If you want to add more unit tests, add `.exs` files in `/test`
+    - Currently availalbe tests:

   To debug on your local:
   - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`